-- Cross country, golf and swimming and diving and women's outdoor track will be determined at the MAAC Championships.
+- Cross country, golf, swimming and diving and women's outdoor track will be determined at the MAAC Championships.
 The school that finishes higher will be awarded the points.

 - Women's lacrosse, men's soccer and women's soccer each play once.

 - Volleyball meets twice during the regular season and each match is worth one point.

 - Softball plays a doubleheader during the season.
 The winner of the series receives the points.
 If the teams split then each school receives one point.

 - If there is a tie in total points, the school that currently has the cup will retain it.